Ujjwalgutta/Pneumonia-Detection/README.md

-*This was an academic project implemented for the Deep Learning Using Media Understanding course.
+This was an academic project implemented for the Deep Learning Using Media Understanding course.

+Team:
+     * Ujjwal Gutta
-*Team: Ujjwal Gutta and Ganesh Vanama
+     * Ganesh Vanama

 # Pneumonia-Detection
 * Analyze chest xrays for diagonising pneumonia and locate the regions with heat map.